CLASP: Training-Free LLM-Assisted Source Code Watermarking via Semantic-Preserving Transformations: Evaluation

-\textbf{Metrics.} We evaluate operational semantics using syntax checking and execution-based tests to verify functional correctness of watermarked code.
-As functions in the CSN dataset are not compilable independently, we use \texttt{tree-sitter} to identify AST errors.
-For MBXP, we employ the pass rate—the fraction of watermarked code passing all unit tests.
-Natural semantics assessment uses CodeBLEU~\cite{ren2020codebleu} and MRR.
-CodeBLEU evaluates similarity through syntax, data flow, and n-gram matching, measuring differences following CodeXGLUE~\cite{lu2021codexglue}.
-MRR evaluates watermarking's effect on code naturalness by measuring the retrieval rank of watermarked code for a natural language query, with a higher score indicating better semantic retention.
-The computation uses a fine-tuned CodeBERT~\cite{Feng:20}.
+\textbf{Metrics.} We evaluate watermarking performance from two perspectives: \textbf{accuracy} and \textbf{fidelity}.
+For watermark accuracy, we use Bit Accuracy (BitAcc), the percentage of watermark bits correctly extracted.
+For watermark fidelity, we evaluate whether the watermarked code preserves its operational correctness after transformation.
+Specifically, for the CSN datasets, we use syntax checking, since the functions are not independently compilable; following prior work, we adopt \texttt{tree-sitter} to detect AST errors.
+For the MBXP datasets, we use the pass rate, defined as the fraction of watermarked programs that pass all unit tests.
+In addition, following prior studies, we assess natural semantic fidelity using CodeBLEU~\cite{ren2020codebleu} and MRR.
+CodeBLEU measures code similarity using syntax, data flow, and n-gram matching, while MRR evaluates whether watermarking affects the rank of code retrieval for natural language queries, with a higher score indicating better semantic retention.
+For MRR computation, we use a fine-tuned CodeBERT~\cite{Feng:20}.

-\textbf{Operational semantic results}.
-The operational semantic results are displayed in Table~\ref{tab:performance}.
-Training-based methods (AWT$_\text{code}$, CALS$_\text{code}$, SrcMarker) have limited adaptability: they cannot be applied to Python, while CodeMark-LLM naturally supports it and maintains strong performance.
-AWT$_\text{code}$, though trained on source code, performs poorly in execution-based evaluation, failing to preserve functionality.
-CALS$_\text{code}$, despite replacing BERT with CodeBERT, still fails over 25\% of tests due to limited understanding of complex code rules.
-SrcMarker approaches CodeMark-LLM but relies on handcrafted transformations and AST rewriting, causing inconsistent variable renaming and failures in syntax or unit tests.
-Failure cases for the other methods are provided in Appendix~\ref{failure cases}.
-CodeMark-LLM achieves nearly 100\% BitAcc and Pass across datasets, retaining the original code semantics without altering its structure.
-The typical transformation example is in Appendix~\ref{sec:codemark example}.

-\textbf{Natural semantic results.} Figure~\ref{fig:mrr} illustrates the results for natural semantics.
-Higher MRR and CodeBLEU values indicate better preservation of natural semantics.
-On the CSN-JS dataset, CodeMark-LLM achieves results close to the original text in MRR, with only a 0.01 drop in CSN-Java, and maintains CodeBLEU scores above 0.81, demonstrating effective naturalness preservation.
-In contrast, both SrcMarker and AWT\(_\text{code}\) perform worse than CodeMark-LLM in preserving natural semantics.
-SrcMarker shows a larger decrease in MRR and CodeBLEU scores on both datasets, indicating limitations in naturalness preservation.
-AWT\(_\text{code}\) performs even worse, with CodeBLEU sharply reduced by syntax errors despite retaining searchable tokens and identifiers.